tejasvivig29/tejasvivig29/README.md

 :slightly_smiling_face:

-Senior Software Engineer at Tech Mahindra.
-A tech enthusiast with a passion to learn new and emerging technologies.
+Senior Software Engineer at OrderGrid Inc. A tech enthusiast with a passion to learn new and emerging technologies.
 Actively seeking Co-op opportunities for Winter - 2021 term.
 I specialize in web and cloud technologies and carry along an experience of 5 years spanning two different roles, DevOps Engineer and Full Stack Developer.

 * Skilled DevOps Engineer with hands-on experience in supporting, automating, and optimizing mission-critical deployments in AWS, leveraging configuration management, CI/CD, and DevOps processes.